photo credit: Juan Escobedo

 photo credit: Keenan Andrade

-I have been exhibiting since 2012 in places such as the USC Medical Village Violence Prevention Center, Autry Museum of the American West, Los Angeles Municipal Art Gallery and the Ontario Museum of History and Art to name a few and various art galleries throughout Los Angeles County.
+Art has been exhibiting since 2012 in places such as the USC Medical Village Violence Prevention Center, Autry Museum of the American West, Southwest Museum of the American Indian, Los Angeles Municipal Art Gallery, the Ontario Museum of History and Art, MOLAA and La Retama Central Library Chorpus Christy, TX to name a few and various art galleries throughout Los Angeles County.

-I curated my first exhibition August 2016 at Avenue 50 Studio titled WHAT I SEE (image above) and co-curated MAN OF THE PEOPLE (image below) in January of 2017 at the Tranquilo Gallery at the Plazita Olvera.
+Art curated his first exhibition August 2016 at Avenue 50 Studio titled WHAT I SEE (image above) and co-curated MAN OF THE PEOPLE (image below) in January of 2017 at the Tranquilo Gallery at the Plazita Olvera.
 MAN OF THE PEOPLE was an exhibit paying homage to Edward Roybal.

-My work experience includes creating over 20 12x20 ft. backdrops for Schmidli Backdrops (Starry Night pictured below) working as an after-school art instructor at Temple Elementary in Rosemead CA., and the restoration of artwork in the 7th-floor chapel at the Dream Center Los Angeles, Ca. I'm inspired by artists like George Bellows, Francisco Goya, Norman Rockwell and William Bliss Baker to name a few.
+Arts work experience includes creating over 20 12x20 ft. backdrops for Schmidli Backdrops (Starry Night pictured below) working as an after-school art instructor at Temple Elementary in Rosemead CA., and the restoration of artwork in the 7th-floor chapel at the Dream Center Los Angeles, Ca. He is inspired by artists like George Bellows, Francisco Goya, Norman Rockwell and William Bliss Baker to name a few.

 8x10 in. acrylic on canvas paper "La Clinica de Colores: Homage to Edward Roybal"